williamyeny/williamyeny.github.io/content/2025-06-02-photo-screenshot-algorithm/index.md

 I quickly shipped this algorithm, and it now runs on the hundreds of millions of receipts Ramp processes a year.

 If this sounded interesting to you, [Ramp is hiring](https://ramp.com/careers)!

+[^1]: The first approach, originally written by my friend [Yunyu](https://x.com/yunyu_l), measured the percentage of the most common color -- most screenshots are set against a background with a single flat color.
+However, it struggled with screenshots that had compression artifacts, even after quantizing the colors.
+I also could not find a reasonable threshold because many screenshots do have two or more background colors.